desiderati/commons/README.md

 - Added Hamkrest and Spek as test dependencies.
 - Added initial support for ArrowKt.
 - Added the pageable functionality for GraphQL.
-- Removed dependency with org.reflections.
+- Removed dependency with `org.reflections`.
 - Updated some dependency versions.
 - Update the copyright.
-- Updated the Java version on buildspec.yml.
+- Updated the Java version on `buildspec.yml`.
 - Maven version should be 3.8.8 because of GitHub Actions.
-- Created the BroadcastController on module common-web-notification.
+- Created the **BroadcastController** on module `common-web-notification`.
-- Created the module common-web-notification-client.
+- Created the module `common-web-notification-client`.
-- Renamed AbstractEntity.kt to AbstractIdentity.kt.
+- Renamed AbstractEntity.kt to **AbstractIdentity.kt**.
-- Revised all module common-jms.
+- Revised all module `common-jms`.
-- Fixed the input in pageable.graphqls.
+- Fixed the input in `pageable.graphqls`.
 - Better Liquibase Maven Plugin integration.
 - Updated the dependencies.
 Fixed some typos.
 Fixed minor warnings.
-- Enabled a way of setting custom properties for a test annotated with @ServiceJpaTest.
+- Enabled a way of setting custom properties for a test annotated with **@ServiceJpaTest**.
 - Created a class which provides static access to the Spring application context.
 - Defined a mechanism for context propagation when working with asynchronous tasks our suspended methods.
 - Defined a way of retrieving (statically) an internationalized message.